Current Volunteer Opportunities

 Do any of the seniors in the program have regular visitors aside from Befrienders visitors?

 Yes, a few of the seniors in the program have family members that visit them regularly and approximately 19% live with at least one family member.
 This does not mean they will not benefit from having an additional visitor.
-There are seven days in a week and as one of our supporters recently said, “The days can get pretty long when you’re single.”
+There are seven days in a week and as one of our supporters recently said, “The days can get pretty long when you’re alone.”

 Do I need to have a car to be a Befrienders visitor?

 It is very rare for a senior in our program to be able to drive.
-For this reason, it is helpful if Befrienders visitors have a car and are willing to drive their senior places such as the grocery store, pharmacy and Wal-mart.
+For this reason, it is helpful if Befrienders visitors have a car and are willing to drive their senior places such as the grocery store, pharmacy and library.
 That having been said, Befrienders does accept volunteers who do not own a car.

 What is the process for becoming a Befrienders visitor?

 Any person that wants to become a Befrienders visitor must first fill out a volunteer application and pass a criminal background check and reference check before they can be matched up.
 This process can take one day to two weeks, depending on how quickly the volunteer’s references respond.
 For expedited processing, please let your references know that Befrienders will be calling them.

 After the potential volunteer visitor is screened, they meet with the Befrienders Executive Director for an interview where they discuss their personal history and interests and what sorts of things they’d like to do with a senior.
 If there is a senior whose needs and interests match those of the volunteer, they will be matched up.
 The Executive Director will accompany the volunteer visitor to the first meeting in order to facilitate introductions.